Carnival of Aalst

 Aalst carnival is a street carnival

 When the last float has left the Great Market, the city center is the place to be for 3 days of celebrating, drinking, and eating.
-Aalst is really a street carnival, so at the Grand Market, there are old firetrucks with speakers that play (carnival) music all night.
+Aalst is a street carnival, so at the Grand Market, there are old firetrucks with speakers that play (carnival) music all night.
 Of course, you can enjoy the celebrations in one of the many pubs.
 But forget to find a nice place to sit quietly during those 3 days :).

 Photo by Andrea Kirkby